schuyler1d/progcode-wiki/Medicare-For-All.md

 # Decision Making Details

-This issue focus was consented by the community via [Issue #142](https://github.com/ProgressiveCoders/functions/issues/142)
+This issue focus was consented by the community via [Issue #142](https://github.com/ProgressiveCoders/functions/issues/142) on March 26

 This was given the community's vote of confidence or March 31